-Creating something yourself, especially when you bring an old object back to life, is incredibly satisfying.
-It is also good for the planet.
-Anything you can stop going to landfills through reuse, recycling and reinventing, is a triumph.
+Creating something yourself for your home, especially when you bring an old object back to life, is incredibly satisfying.
+It’s also good for the plane!.
+Anything you can prevent ending up in landfills through reuse, recycling and reinventing, is a triumph.
 When it comes to objects in your home that are both useful and beautiful, lamps are high on the list.
-They offer both a practical, and, a mood-altering, addition to your home.
-Lamps can help with increasing focused light where it is needed, such as for reading, and they ceate a subtle shift in the feeling of a space.
+They offer a practical, and, a mood-altering, addition to your home.
+Lamps can help with increasing focused light where it’s needed, such as for reading, and they ceate a subtle shift in the feeling of a space.
 I turn off the overhead light each night and turn on the lamps, using LED globes.
 We are exposed to so much harsh, digital, blue light during our days, switching on a soft lamp at night time, brings much needed relief.

+Do you love old maps?
 I have been a paper lover since childhood.
 I adored collecting old books, music sheets, vintage maps, and cards.
 Dad and I collected stamps together.
 I loved writing letters and had a number of penpals.
 And of course, I read voraciously, and wrote from the minute I could hold a pencil.
 Vintage sheet music, papers, letters, book pages, and maps, work so well for decoupage projects and artworks.
-There is something about old music sheets and maps in particular, that are very beautiful.
+There is something about old music sheets and maps in particular, that is very beautiful.
 They can be used to upcycle cupboards, tables, and lampshades.
-You can even simply mount and frame them for unique artworks.
+You can even mount and frame them for unique artworks.

 Thanks to Rachel for sharing this with us – you can follow the tutorial below and hop across to her website for more information.